omer-faruq/webbrowser.koplugin/README.md

 - **Configure the plugin**: Store the issued key in `plugins/webbrowser.koplugin/webbrowser_configuration.lua` under `engines.brave_api.api_key` (or your preferred secure storage method).
 - **Free-tier limits**: 1 request per second and up to 2,000 queries per month.
 Consider caching or using DuckDuckGo for lighter usage to stay within quota.

+## Rendering Modes
+- **Markdown**: Fetches content through the Jina AI Markdown gateway and displays it in the lightweight Markdown viewer.
+- **MuPDF**: Downloads the raw HTML (plus assets) to a temporary cache and opens it through MuPDF for a closer-to-original layout.
+When in MuPDF mode, the "Open here (MuPDF)" action remains available in KOReader's external link dialog so you can continue browsing in place.

 ## Limitations
-- **Markdown-only rendering**: The plugin displays the Markdown-converted view of each page instead of the full original layout.
-- **Conversion rate cap**: The Jina AI gateway currently allows opening up to 20 pages per minute; exceeding this limit may result in temporary rate limiting.
+- **Markdown gateway rate cap**: The Jina AI gateway currently allows opening up to 20 pages per minute; exceeding this limit may result in temporary rate limiting.

 ## Getting Started
 - **Download & rename**: Clone or download this repository and rename the top-level folder to `webbrowser.koplugin/`.